 Criminal offenses include "Attempted Crimes" in the above classifications

-Any person applying for a coach membership in USA Water Polo who does not pass the background screening will not be eligible to become a referee member of USA Water Polo.
+Any person applying for a referee membership in USA Water Polo who does not pass the background screening will not be eligible to become a referee member of USA Water Polo.

 Frequency of Screening

 Persons subject to screening, as noted above, will be required to be screened every two years.
 Expiration for all screening tests shall be 24 months from the last day of the month in which the screen was conducted (i.e. a screening successfully completed on 1/15/16 will expire on 1/31/18.)
-When it is time to update screening records, it is highly recommended that members submit an application for re-screening within the first 15 days of the month that their previous screening is scheduled to expire.
+NCSI will recheck an Individual’s Records twelve months after the submission date, The recheck search performed uses one commercial data provider to search a database and available state sex offender registries.
+After 24 months, when it is time to update screening records, it is highly recommended that members submit an application for re-screening within the first 15 days of the month that their previous screening is scheduled to expire.

 After conducting an extended search, USA Water Polo selected National Council for Safety Initiatives (NCSI) as its national provider.
 NCSI is dedicated and committed to the community, their clients and the people they serve.